fectec/ManchesterChallenge/README.md

 ##### Execution Guide

+You will need the [Arduino IDE](https://docs.arduino.cc/software/ide-v2/tutorials/getting-started/ide-v2-downloading-and-installing/) and ROS 2 Humble installed on your system.

+###### micro-ROS

 <p align="justify">
-The supported board for micro-ROS bare-metal projects using the Arduino IDE is the <a href="https://docs.espressif.com/projects/arduino-esp32/en/latest/boards/ESP32-DevKitC-1.html" target="_blank">ESP32 Dev Module</a>, using the <a href="https://github.com/espressif/arduino-esp32/releases/tag/2.0.2" target="_blank">Arduino core version 2.0.2</a>.
+The supported board for micro-ROS bare-metal projects using the Arduino IDE is the <a href="https://docs.espressif.com/projects/arduino-esp32/en/latest/boards/ESP32-DevKitC-1.html" target="_blank">ESP32 Dev Module</a>, using the <a href="https://github.com/espressif/arduino-esp32/releases/tag/2.0.17" target="_blank">Arduino core version 2.0.17</a>.
 </p>

 <p align="justify">